-The Board will vigorously enforce its prohibition against discriminatory harassment based on race, color, national origin, sex (including sexual orientation and gender identity), disability, age, religion, height, weight, marital or family status, military status, ancestry, or genetic information (collectively, "Protected Classes") that are protected by Federal civil rights laws (hereinafter referred to as "unlawful harassment"), and encourages those within the Academy community as well as Third Parties, who feel aggrieved to seek assistance to rectify such problems.
-The Board will investigate or cause to be investigated all allegations of harassment and in those cases where unlawful harassment is substantiated, the Board will take or cause to be taken immediate steps to end the harassment, prevent its reoccurrence, and remedy its effects.
-Individuals who are found to have engaged in unlawful harassment will be subject to appropriate disciplinary action either from the Board or by recommendation of the Board to the Educational Service Provider.
+The Board will vigorously enforce its prohibition against discriminatory harassment based on race, color, national origin, sex (including sexual orientation and transgender identity), disability, age, religion, height, weight, marital or family status, military status, ancestry, or genetic information (collectively, "Protected Classes") that are protected by Federal civil rights laws (hereinafter referred to as "unlawful harassment"), and encourages those within the Academy community as well as third parties, who feel aggrieved to seek assistance to rectify such problems.
+The Board will investigate all allegations of harassment and in those cases where unlawful harassment is substantiated, the Board will take immediate steps to end the harassment, prevent its reoccurrence, and remedy its effects.
+Individuals who are found to have engaged in unlawful harassment will be subject to appropriate disciplinary action.